Polishko/On-Whisker-Holidays/README.md

 - Testing.

 ## Credits
-- I'm thankful to Elena K., Umit, Justina, and Ausun Oncu for providing some of the pictures taken during their holidays with their beloved animal friends.
+- I'm thankful to Elena K., Umit, Justina, and Aysun Oncu for providing some of the pictures taken during their holidays with their beloved animal friends.
 - I would like to thank <a href="https://www.linkedin.com/in/tanya-dimitrova-vd/">Tanya Dimitrova</a> for helping me format my logo, and Elena K. for making recommendations about my design theme.
 - I would like to thank my spouse, Genc Oncu, for suggesting possible edge cases to test.
 - Logo design based on <a href="https://www.canva.com/">Canva templates</a>.